wmo-im/wis2box/docs/source/user/data-ingest.rst

 .. note::
     The folder in which the file is placed will be used to determine the dataset to which the file belongs.

-    The wis2box-management container will match the path of the file to the dataset defined in the data mappings by checking it either contains the metadata_id or the topic (excluding 'origin/a/wis2/').
+    The wis2box-management container will match the path of the file to the dataset defined in the data mappings by checking it either contains the metadata identifier or the topic (excluding 'origin/a/wis2/').

-    For example, using a filepath matching the metadata_id:
+    For example, using a filepath matching the metadata identifier:

-    * Metadata ID: ``urn:wmo:md:it-roma_met_centre:surface-weather-observations.synop``
+    * Metadata identifier: ``urn:wmo:md:it-roma_met_centre:surface-weather-observations.synop``
     * upload data in path containing: ``it-roma_met_centre:surface-weather-observations.synop``

     For example using a filepath matching the topic hierarchy: